kelu124/un0rick/un0rick.md

 3. Set up the acquisition sequence through SPI (for example using this python lib for Raspberry Pi)
 4. Get the data back again through SPI, and process it.

 I recommend using RPi, particularly W for the wireless aspects, which then becomes the board server.
 There's a dedicated 20x2 header.
-Prepared are image for the [RPi W](https://doc.un0rick.cc/installation.html), a [python lib](https://github.com/kelu124/un0rick/tree/master/pyUn0) as well.
+Prepared is a [python lib](https://github.com/kelu124/un0rick/tree/master/pyUn0) as well.
+The v1.0.0 version is RPi4 proofed.

 ## Examples